On this page

 How to Trace It Back to the Source

 The stack trace shows the crash line.
-But finding *why* the value is undefined — which API call, which state update, which parent component passed the wrong prop — requires reading across multiple files.
+Finding why the value is undefined, which API call, which state update, which parent component passed the wrong prop, requires reading across multiple files.

 The fastest manual method: add console.log(typeof yourVariable, yourVariable) one level up the call chain until you find where it becomes undefined.
-Move up until you find the assignment that's wrong.
+Move up until you find the assignment that is wrong.

 Permanent Prevention

-2. Optional chaining everywhere — default to obj?.prop for anything that could be null/undefined
+Optional chaining everywhere: default to obj?.prop for anything that could be null or undefined.

-3. Validate at API boundaries — use Zod or similar to validate API responses so shape changes fail loudly at the fetch layer, not silently 3 components deep
+Validate at API boundaries: use Zod or similar to validate API responses so shape changes fail loudly at the fetch layer, not silently three components deep.

 Debug faster starting today.